Comprehensive Microscopic Theory for Coupling of Longitudinal--Transverse Fields and Individual--Collective Excitations: INTRODUCTION

-Motivated by the above-mentioned situation, in this study, we develop a quantum mechanical framework for mesoscopic plasmonics, focusing on the L and T components of EM fields and induced electronic responses in nanostructures that describe light-induced plasmons, SPEs, and their coherent coupling via both the L and T fields.
+Motivated by the above-mentioned situation, in this study, we develop a quantum mechanical framework for mesoscopic plasmonics, focusing on the L and T components of EM fields and induced electronic responses in nanostructures that describe light-induced plasmons (collective excitations), SPEs (individual excitations), and their coherent coupling via both the L and T fields.
 An EM field induces charge polarization, charge current, spin fluctuation, and so on, and such electronic responses are described by a constitutive equation with a nonlocal susceptibility.
-The responses generate both L and T field components, and both field components must be comprehensively considered in a self-consistent treatment of the Maxwell and constitutive equations~\cite{book:cho1}.
+The responses generate both L and T field components, and both field components must be comprehensively considered in a self-consistent treatment of the Maxwell's and constitutive equations~\cite{book:cho1}.
 Our formulation can be applied to arbitrary models of electronic states, such as those based on the Drude model~\cite{Besteiro17}, jellium model with random phase approximation (RPA)~\cite{Prodan01}, first-principles calculation~\cite{Ma15}, or specific exotic materials, e.g., graphene~\cite{Wang13,Koppens11,Lu19}.
-Such applications are expected to facilitate theoretical understanding of the interplay between collective and individual excitations in nanoscale systems.
-Further, our formulation provides a platform for the study of unrevealed physics concerning not only plasmons, but also excitons and/or other quasiparticles within nanostructures.
+Such applications are expected to facilitate theoretical understanding of the interplay between the individual and collective excitations in nanoscale systems. { Very recently, to understand the quantum effect in the light-matter interaction, a combination of the density functional theory and the macroscopic Maxwell's equation has been discussed~\cite{Svendsen21}.
+However, a discussion on the coupling of excitations caused by the L and T field components has not been developed yet.
+In this study, we develop an understanding of the coherent coupling between the individual and collective excitations in terms of the L and T fields and the charge and current densities.
+To examine the feasibility of our formulation, we numerically demonstrate the excitation spectrum for a rectangular nanorod.
+Then, we determine a non-negligible contribution of the T field component for a coherent coupling between the individual and collective excitations and energy dissipation. } Further, our formulation provides a platform for the study of unrevealed physics concerning not only plasmons, but also excitons and/or other quasiparticles within nanostructures.